PrincetonUniversity/job_defense_shield/docs/alert/low_cpu_util.md

 - `eff_target_pct`: The target value for CPU utilization that users should strive for.
 It is only used in emails.
 This value can be referenced as the tag `<TARGET>` in email messages (see `low_cpu_efficiency.txt`).

-- `email_file`: The file used as a email body.
-This file must be found in the `email-files-path` setting in `config.yaml`.
-Learn more about writing custom emails.
+- `email_file`: The text file to be used as the email message to users.

-- `num_top_users`: After sorting all users by CPU-hours, only consider the top `num_top_users` for all remaining calculations and emails.
+- `num_top_users`: (Optional) After sorting all users by CPU-hours, only consider this number of users for all remaining calculations and emails.
 This is used to limit the number of users that receive emails and appear in reports.
+Default: 15

 - `min_run_time`: (Optional) The number of minutes that a job must have ran to be considered.
-This can be used to exclude test jobs and experimental jobs.
-The default is 0.
+Default: 0

-- `proportion_thres_pct`: A user must being using this proportion of the total CPU-hours (as a percentage) in order to be sent an email.
+- `proportion_thres_pct`: (Optional) Proportional threshold percentage.
+A user must being using at least this proportion of the total CPU-hours (as a percentage) in order to be sent an email.
 For example, setting this to 2 will excluded all users that are using less than 2% of the total CPU-hours.
+Default: 0

 - `excluded_users`: (Optional) List of users to exclude from receiving emails.

-- `admin_emails`: (Optional) The emails sent to users will also be sent to these administator emails.
-This applies when the `--email` option is used.
+- `admin_emails`: (Optional) List of administrator email addresses that should receive copies of the emails that are sent to users.

+- `email_subject`: (Optional) Subject of the email message to users.

+- `report_title`: (Optional) Title of the report to system administrators.

 !!! info "How is CPU efficiency calculated?"
     The CPU efficiency is weighted by the number of CPU-cores per job.
 Jobs with 0% utilization on a node are ignored since they are captured by another alert.

 ## Report for System Administrators

-Here is an example report:
+Below is an example report:

 ```
 $ python job_defense_shield.py --low-cpu-efficiency